top of page

 Phone, airpods, glass and plant on desk

-Tip #3 - Remove Distractions
+Tip 3 - Remove All Distractions

 We all know how tempting it is to check our phones, browse social media, watch videos, play games or do anything else that's more fun than studying.
 But these distractions can seriously affect your concentration and memory.